rust-embedded/embedded-hal/README.md

-To leave the unproven state at least *two* implementations of the trait(s) for different platforms (ideally, the two platforms should be from different vendors) and *one* generic driver built on top of the trait(s) must be demonstrated.
+To leave the unproven state at least *two* implementations of the trait(s) for different platforms (ideally, the two platforms should be from different vendors) and *one* generic driver built on top of the trait(s), or alternatively one demo program that exercises the trait (via generic function / trait object), *should* be demonstrated.
 If, instead, reports indicate that the proposed trait(s) can't be implemented for a certain platform then the trait(s) will be removed and we'll go back to the drawing board.

 Issues used to track unproven APIs will be labeled as `unproven-api`s in the issue tracker and they may also include the labels `needs-impl` and `needs-driver` to signal what's required for them to